Strift/portfolio/content/articles/state-of-vue-2022-amsterdam-recap.md

 # State of Vue 2022: Amsterdam recap

-Since v3.0 became the fault this February, Vue 3 adoption has grown steadily.
+Since v3.0 became the default this February, Vue 3 adoption has grown steadily.
 NPM downloads have known a 4x increase to reach an average of 800k/week.

 Since then, the Vue 3 team has been at work on fixing issues with v3 and improving the SFC playground.
 Meanwhile, the ecosystem is finally catching up.
 Let's recap what Evan You discussed during the *State of the Vuenion* talk in Amsterdam two weeks ago.